 Why is Properly Storing a Fire Escape Ladder Important?

-Just make sure that wherever you store it:
+Make sure that wherever you store a fire escape ladder:

 - Nothing is blocking your access or reach towards the ladder.